 We’re not Puritans anymore.
 We’re not required to keep sabbath.
 So you have to want to stop, to create empty space.
 Do you want more time for yourself and your relationships?
 Do you want to schedule time for self care and rest into your week?
 Are you willing to say no to some things so you can say yes to health?
 If so get really clear with why you want to create a sabbath.
 Because that will directly impact how you structure your rest.

-Take a look at your family’s schedule and figure out when might work for you.
-Sabbath doesn’t have to be 24 hours, though that is ideal.
-And it doesn’t have to be on Saturday (the traditional Jewish day) or Sunday (the traditional day for Christians.)
-For me, Sunday is a work day.
-My partner works a Monday through Friday job, so we chose Saturday for our day of rest.
+If you either cannot practice sabbath on your tradition’s day, or you don’t have a tradition that includes sabbath you get to choose.
+Take a look at your family’s schedule and figure out when would work best.
+Sabbath doesn’t have to be 24 hours, (though that is ideal) any sabbath is better than none.
+It doesn’t have to be on Saturday or Sunday.
+Since Sunday is a work day for me, and my partner works a Monday through Friday job, so we chose Saturday for our day of rest.
 Figure out when will work best for your family.
 But I would suggest at least half a day, less than that won’t really do you much good.

-Now, you need to set out the rules for your sabbath practice.
-What will sabbath look like for you.
+Far from being confining rules simply help us discern what will sabbath look like for you and your family.
 There are lots of ways to do this and I will give a couple examples below to help you along.
-But know that the sky is the limit and what matters is your goal, and your family’s own situation.
+The sky’s the limit.
+What matters is your goal, and your family’s own situation.
 You may want to build your framework around what you will not do on sabbath (no chores, no homework, no spending money).
-But you may find that building your framework around what you want to do will give the whole day a more positive spin.
+But you may find that building your framework around what you want to do will work better for your family.
 Below are two examples and the families that use them.
-They are meant to be a guide or starting place, not a prescription for your own family.
+These examples are meant to be a guide or starting place, not a prescription for your own family.

 The Collie family has two kids, both parents work outside the home and they are heavily involved in sports and other extracurricular activities.
 But everyone’s stressed out and tired and not a day goes by without bickering.
 The Collies decide they want to set aside Friday after school through Saturday at noon for their family sabbath.
 They agree to extend that through Saturday dinner on days when the kids don’t have games.
 They set the following guidelines for their sabbath: